carblue/acos5/README.md

 Invoke `opensc-tool --info` in order to know Your installed OpenSC version.
 The driver build will be tied to that specific OpenSC version.

 2. Install the Rust compiler and cargo build manager (it's bundled) from [Rust, cargo](https://www.rust-lang.org/tools/install "https://www.rust-lang.org/tools/install")<br>
+   The version of Rust compiler rustc required is : 1.47.0 (released October 8th 2020) and upwards.<br>
 (If those rust tools aren't required anymore, later uninstall with: rustup self uninstall)

 3. Build the driver acos5: `user@host:~/path/to/acos5_root_downloaded$  cargo build --release`.
 The 2 shared object binaries will be built into directory target/release<br>